jenstornell/knock/readme.md

 #### Inside the user file

+Inside the user file you return the password.
 To use the password `test` you need to hash it with a tool like [SHA256 Hash Generator](https://passwordsgenerator.net/sha256-hash-generator/).

 ```php
 <?php return '9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08';